STAMP-project/stamp-ci/README.md

 According to issues discovered by Descartes, 3 files may be generated as output:
 - git_critical_issue.txt reports code mutations that are not detected by tests at all (GREEN test suite).
-- git_minor_issue.txt reports code mutations that SOME tests do not detect.
+- git_minor_issue.txt reports code mutations that SOME tests do not detect (only if fullMutationMatrix is set to true).
 - git_no_coverage.txt reports missing unit tests.

 The 2 first ones are replicated as Gitlab issues (if a proper Gitlab configuration is provided).